AnuTangirala/record-looping-file-validation/README.md

 * Sequence to be verified is string and case insensitive

+The number of characters in each line is more than or equal to 4 (Since I have hard coded 4 in the program for getting the record Type)

 * After Trimming in the start, first 4 characters are considered for Sequence validation.

 ## How to run the program